SPF Permerror: How to Fix Too Many DNS Lookups Safely

 Questions to verify:

-- If SPF fails for a sender, does DKIM still align?
+- If SPF fails or permerrors for a sender, does DKIM still align?

-- If DKIM is missing, is SPF alignment definitely correct?
+- If DKIM is missing, is SPF alignment definitely correct and under the lookup limit?

 - Are reply paths, envelope senders, and visible From domains consistent with your policy expectations?